 How to Build a Boolean String Step by Step

-If you're new to Boolean or want a repeatable process, follow these five steps for any role.
-The number of TA professionals learning AI literacy skills has increased 2.3x over the past year, according to LinkedIn's 2025 research.
+If you’re new to boolean search for recruiters or want a repeatable process, follow these five steps for any role.
+The number of TA professionals learning AI literacy skills has increased 2.3x over the past year, according to LinkedIn’s 2025 research.
 But Boolean remains the foundation that makes AI-assisted sourcing more effective, not less.

 Example build for a Senior Product Manager role: